elarcoiris/ios-webview-tester/README.md

 openssl x509 -in openssl_crt.pem -inform pem -out localhost.der -outform der
 ```

-## Troubleshooting
+## Build
-Build error - If you're using the latest version of XCode, you will need to navigate to File -> Project Settings -> Advanced and select Legacy for Build Location, then you will be able to run the project.
+If you're using the latest version of XCode, you will need to navigate to File -> Project Settings -> Advanced and select Legacy for Build Location, then you will be able to build and run the project.

 ### If your server uses express, you can capture and redirect the http request to https
 Add this to your app.js file: